NearBee/Js-Network/README.md

 From the navbar any logged in user is able to view a page that brings up all posts from users that the logged in user currently follows, there a user can like the post as well as go to the post author's profile page.

 ![Following Page](/network/README_imgs/Following_page.png)

-<br><br>

----

-This was a fun project that was a bit of a challenge, but I am glad I had the opportunity to do it!
-Thank you for reading my README!